TanabutT/Petclinic_DE/README.md

 ![dbt debug passed](./resource/dbt_debug_in_folder_pass.png)

 ### build new model in dbt
-go in to model folder
+go in by click into dbt_connect_redshift/model/ folder
 * create new sql file for new query or make staging table from existing table in cluster
   - try stg_pet.sql
     ```sh
     select * from pets
     ```
-* when new sql files are made run
+* when new sql files are made run (dbt will build the new table table)
 ```sh
 dbt run
 ```